facebook/docusaurus/README.md

 - **Simple to Start**

-> Docusaurus is built in a way so that it can [get running](https://docusaurus.io/docs/installation) in as little time as possible.
+> Docusaurus is built in a way that it can [get running](https://docusaurus.io/docs/installation) in as little time as possible.
 We've built Docusaurus to handle the website build process so you can focus on your project.

 - **Localizable**